luigifreda/pyslam/README.md

 * Tensorflow >=2.13.1
 * Kornia >=0.7.3
 * Rerun
 * You need **CUDA** in order to run Gaussian splatting and dust3r-based methods.
-Check you have installed a suitable version of **cuda toolkit**.
-You can check it with `./cuda_config.sh`
+Check you have installed a suitable version of **cuda toolkit** by running `./cuda_config.sh`

-The internal pySLAM libraries are imported by using a `Config` instance (from [config.py](config.py)) in the main/test scripts.
-If you encounter any issues or performance problems, refer to the [TROUBLESHOOTING](./docs/TROUBLESHOOTING.md) file for assistance.
+The internal pySLAM libraries are imported by using a `Config` instance (from [config.py](config.py)) in the main or test scripts.
+If you encounter any issues or performance problems, please refer to the [TROUBLESHOOTING](./docs/TROUBLESHOOTING.md) file for assistance.

 ### Ubuntu